kangk1204/Octopus-toolkit2/doc/user_interface.rst

      - Description
    * - 1
      - ``Help``
-     - Go to the tutorial.
-(How to use the private table)
+     - Go to the tutorial page.
    * - 2
      - ``Private table``
-     - The table can confirm the information of the set private data.
+     - Files with related information.
    * - 3
-     - ``Information window``
+     - ``Setup``
-     - The option window is used to set the information of the private data that is loaded.
+     - The option window is used to set appropriate information needed for processing given files.
    * - 4
-     - ``Button``
+     - ``Apply``
-     - You can use each button to load new private data, initialize the configured table information, and start analyzing the data.
+     - You can apply or reset the option.

 4-6.Peak Calling Table
 ^^^^^^^^^^^^^^^^^^^^^^

-Peak Calling table is a setting window for detecting the region of the mapped read to the genome after analyzing the public and private data.
+You can identify peaks using the Peak Calling function.
+You have to select appropriate options for each file from the setting window.

-Peak Calling excludes RNA-Seq among the NGS-Seqs that can be analyzed in Octopus-toolkit.
+RNA-seq data will not be applied.

 .. image:: _static/Interface/5.Peak_calling.png